🎓 Edusemi-v4x | Foundational Educational Materials for Semiconductor Product Development

 ESD Protection Design |

-Understand ESD reliability risks in semiconductor ICs, and systematically learn protection device structures, layout strategies, test standards, and failure analysis. |
+ESD reliability risks, covering protection device structures, layout strategies, test standards, and failure analysis for semiconductor ICs. |

 🧩 Chapter 4